Thursday, July 25, 2024

 We hosted "docktails" for all on CARIB and enjoyed an hour of socializing.

 The village of Beaulon was a little way off the canal, too far to walk in the day's heat, but it wasn't too bad of a jaunt with the bicycles after we had lunch.
-It's obviously been around awhile, because it had some timbered buildings, and a chateau, but the church was relatively new in the scheme of things, and it was hard to find much information about the town.
+It's obviously been around awhile, because it had some half-timbered buildings and a chateau, but the church was relatively new in the scheme of things, and it was hard to find much information about the town.

 The Church of Saint-Privat is a 19th century building.